GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/shared-vpc/README.md

 # Shared VPC sample

-This sample creates a basic [Shared VPC](https://cloud.google.com/vpc/docs/shared-vpc) infrastructure, where two service projects are connected to separate subnets, and the host project exposes Cloud DNS and Cloud KMS as centralized services.
-The service projects are slightly different, as they are meant to illustrate the IAM-level differences that need to be taken into account when sharing subnets for GCE or GKE.
+This sample creates a basic [Shared VPC](https://cloud.google.com/vpc/docs/shared-vpc) setup using one host project and two service projects, each with a specific subnet in the shared VPC.
+The setup also includes the specific IAM-level configurations needed for [GKE on Shared VPC](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-shared-vpc) to enable cluster creation in one of the two service projects.

-The purpose of this sample is showing how to wire different [Cloud Foundation Fabric](https://github.com/search?q=topic%3Acft-fabric+org%3Aterraform-google-modules&type=Repositories) modules to create Shared VPC infrastructures, and as such it is meant to be used for prototyping, or to experiment with networking configurations.
-Additional best practices and security considerations need to be taken into account for real world usage (eg removal of default service accounts, disabling of external IPs, firewall design, etc).
+The sample has been purposefully kept simple so that it can be used as a basis for different Shared VPC configurations.
+This is the high level diagram:

 ![High-level diagram](diagram.png "High-level diagram")